 Twelve hips—including one hip with late infection—underwent revision.
 The mean duration between THA and revision was 9 (1–16) years.
 No stem was revised.
 Six hips underwent revision of acetabular components and the remaining six underwent revision of the acetabular liners.
-Conventional polyethylene liners had been used for all 12 hips.
+Conventional polyethylene liners were used for all 12 hips.
 Out of the six acetabular revisions, three cups were well fixed and the other three had no bony fixation.
 The well-fixed cups were all HGP-II cups.
 Crosslinked polyethylene liners were not available for HGP-II cups; hence, we revised these cups to use crosslinked polyethylene liners.
-The reasons for liner revision were as follows: liner wear for three hips, late infection for one, dislocation for one, and dislodge of liner for one.
+The reasons for liner revision were as follows: liner wear for three hips, late infection for one hip, dislocation for one hip, and dislodge of liner for one hip.
 For one hip where liner revision was carried out, a bone graft was performed for osteolysis at zone 1 of the femur.

 The average JOA score of the study group was x points before surgery and x points at the final follow-up.
 One hundred and three hips (75 %) showed more than 80 points at follow-up, with thigh pain being reporting in three cases.

-The biological fixation of the stem was classified as bone ingrown fixation for 136 hips (Figure 3) and unstable for one.
+The biological fixation of the stem was classified as bone ingrown fixation for 136 hips (Figure 3) and unstable for one hip.
 The unstable stem occurred in the right hip of a 45-year-old woman who had received bilateral THA for rapidly destructive coxarthrosis.
 The metaphyseal fit had been classified as poor (Figure 4).
 The stem had been undersized; the CFR was 0.63 at the distal end of the lesser trochanter and 0.59 at the distal end of the stem.
-The follow-up radiographs showed no subsidence of the stem at 3 months after surgery, but subsidence of 5 mm at 4 years after surgery.
+The follow-up radiographs showed no subsidence of the stem at 3 months after surgery, but subsidence of 5 mm was noted 4 years after surgery.
 The final follow-up radiographs at 6.1 years after surgery showed stem loosening with subsidence of 16 mm.
 The patient died due to unrelated pulmonary disease before revision was performed.

 INSERT FIGURES 3 AND 4 HERE